Smiley face

 Publications

-DCK, Laura Larios-Jones Temporal Reachability Dominating Sets: contagion in temporal graphs, ALGOWIN 2023 best paper and best student paper. [arXiv]
+DCK, Laura Larios-Jones Temporal Reachability Dominating Sets: contagion in temporal graphs, ALGOWIN 2023 (Best Paper Award, Best Student Paper Award) [arXiv] [DOI].

-Tom Friedetzky, DCK, George B. Mertzios, Iain A. Stewart, Amitabh Trehan, Payment Scheduling in the Interval Debt Model, SOFSEM 2023.
-[DOI]
+Tom Friedetzky, DCK, George B. Mertzios, Iain A. Stewart, Amitabh Trehan, Payment Scheduling in the Interval Debt Model, SOFSEM 2023 [DOI] and Theoretical Computer Science 2025 [DOI] [arXiv].

 Conference Talks and Seminars